Pupil Premium

 High-quality first teaching is at the heart of our approach, with a focus on areas in which disadvantaged students require the most support.
 This is proven to have the greatest impact on closing the disadvantage attainment gap and at the same time will benefit the non-disadvantaged students in our school.

 Our support and interventions this year and within our three-year strategy are planned around three key areas: teaching, targeted academic and well-being support and wider strategies in line with the Education Endowment Foundation (EEF) guidance.
-As a school we are research driven in the support we put in place both through our own research and experience and that of the EEF which helps guide us in our decisions around where to fund support and interventions.
-We keep abreast of national reports on disadvantage to inform our strategy (Annual Report 2024: Disadvantage - Education Policy Institute).
+As a school we are research driven in the support we put in place both through our own research and experience and that of the EEF, which helps guide us in our decisions around where to fund support and interventions.
+We keep abreast of national reports on disadvantage to inform our strategy (Annual Report 2025: Disadvantage - Education Policy Institute).

 Our approach will be responsive to common challenges and individual needs, rooted in robust diagnostic assessment, across pastoral and curriculum areas, not assumptions about the impact of disadvantage.
 We will: